-- 1. Lecture Material - A nice outline can be generated if you string together all the "Agendas" (released weekly) - 2.
-"Crack the Case" case simulations; "Squeaky Wheels" notes and audio, and "Hot Off the Press" articles. - 3.
-Review session recording (provided at the last minute; not to be solely relied on) - 4.
-Exam style: Knowing the material is only half the battle.
+- Lecture Material - A nice outline can be generated if you string together all the "Agendas" (released weekly) - "Crack the Case" case simulations - Assignments (including "Squeaky Wheels" notes and audio, "Hot Off the Press" articles, etc.) - Review session recording (if provided) - Exam style: Knowing the material is only half the battle.
 The other half includes recognizing how the information is being asked and how to retrieve/string pieces of knowledge together needed to answer the question.
-Old exam questions from Spring 2020 through Fall 2022 are posted.
+Old exam questions from Spring 2020, Fall 2020, Spring 2021, Fall 2021, and Spring 2022 are posted.
 While content varies from semester to semester, the flavor of questions are similar.
 Students are actually encouraged to become familiar with the style.
-Some questions serve as good learning tools for reinforcement of knowledge and its perspective/context.
+Some questions serve as good learning tools for reinforcement of knowledge and its perspective/context. - There is no point in asking former KIN3085 students on contents of exams.
+No need to treasure hunt, speculate, and/or circulate rumors.
+First of all, our exam questions will be brand new and written from scratch.
+Secondly, I am already releasing all the exams (with answer keys) I have ever used anyway.
+So there's no mystery.